Photo: HelpAge International.

 - arrange external evaluations of our high value contracts (almost all our contracts above £250,000 in value are externally evaluated)

 - share and review the learning from our work in many different ways (bringing our partners and affiliates and those we work with together to discuss key issues)

 - share our annual plans starting 2011-2012.
 We will measure and document our performance against our plans and strategy every year through our annual report.

 We review and document our performance against one specific global action or set of targets each year.
-This year our Global Review on Social Protection (GRASP) reflects on HelpAge's strategy to address this theme, and provides a measure of the value for money of our work on social pensions over the last five years
+So far, our Global Review on Social Protection (GRASP) reflects on HelpAge's strategy to address this theme, and provides a measure of the value for money of our work on social pensions over the last five years

 We are piloting ways to increase our accountability at project level, particularly in our humanitarian work.
 We are doing this in Haiti right now.